 All internships are extracurricular.
 They can however be part of your degree certificate.
 If you wish the internship to appear on your diploma supplement as extracurricular course unit, you need to have your internship approved by the Board of Examiners.
 In addition, the programme internship coordinator should approve your internship before its start.
 After completion of the internship, the internship will be assessed by the programme internship coordinator, based on the internship report and the assessment by the internship provider.

-Before the start of the internship, you will have an talk in whichever form with the programme internship coordinator.
+The internship coordinator of your programme needs to approve your internship before it starts.
 The internship needs to be formally approved.
 You need to meet the formal demands for the internship and final report, as arranged for in the Internship Regulation.
 Next to this, you need to apply for approval from the Board of Examiners.

 Combination with a paper